cc-archive/cc-cert-core/core/commons/significance.md

 ![The Commons](https://github.com/creativecommons/cc-cert-map/blob/master/img/core/the-commons.jpg "The Commons")

-*[The Commons Nature Reserve W.G.C](http://www.geograph.org.uk/photo/1257161) Geograph photo by [Paul Shreeve](http://www.geograph.org.uk/profile/20403) is licensed under [CC-BY-SA](http://creativecommons.org/licenses/by-sa/2.0/) / cropped from original*
+*[The Commons Nature Reserve W.G.C](http://www.geograph.org.uk/photo/1257161) Geograph photo by [Paul Shreeve](http://www.geograph.org.uk/profile/20403) licensed under [CC-BY-SA](http://creativecommons.org/licenses/by-sa/2.0/) / cropped from original*

 To understand the commons, how the commons works and to understand some of the history of the commons, read and watch the following:

 ---
-[How Does The Commons Work?](https://www.youtube.com/watch?v=7bQiBcd7mBc) YouTube video by [The Next System Project](https://www.youtube.com/watch?v=7bQiBcd7mBc)  is licensed under [CC-BY](https://creativecommons.org/licenses/by/3.0/)
+[How Does The Commons Work?](https://www.youtube.com/watch?v=7bQiBcd7mBc) YouTube video by [The Next System Project](https://www.youtube.com/watch?v=7bQiBcd7mBc) licensed under [CC-BY](https://creativecommons.org/licenses/by/3.0/)

 > How can we use "commoning" as a process to transform the social paradigm of our current system?
 In his paper for our "New Systems: Possibilities and Proposals" series exploring viable political-economic alternatives to the present order, economist David Bollier suggests we rethink the traditional "tragedy of the commons" argument, moving instead toward new and innovative ways to equitably manage shared resources.